-Predictions are made on a one week to one month time frame.
+Predictions are made for a time horizon of one week to a few weeks ahead.